MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-accountant-portal.md

 ## Installing the Extension
 When you install the extension in your [!INCLUDE[d365fin](includes/d365fin_md.md)], you will be asked if you want to use it now.
 If you do, then you must sign out and sign in again, because the extension replaces your current Role Center and adds permissions to your user profile.

-For more information, see [Accountant Experiences in Dynamics 365 for Financials](finance-accounting.md).
+For more information, see [Accountant Experiences in Dynamics NAV](finance-accounting.md).

 > [!NOTE]
 >  The current version of the extension requires that your clients use [!INCLUDE[d365fin](includes/d365fin_md.md)].